Providing Accessible Course Content

 Why?

-Students with reading disabilities or who are blind often require high quality electronic files, or e-text, of their course readings so they may have equal access to the curriculum.
-They may use software to receive that equal access, but only if the e-text is prepared correctly.
+• Students with reading disabilities or who are blind often require high quality electronic files of their course readings so they may have equal access to the curriculum.
+They may use software to receive that equal access, but only if the document is prepared correctly.

 Disability Resources is responsible for ensuring students have equal access to their required textbooks.
 All other course materials are the responsibility of faculty and their departments.
 Disability Resources is happy to serve as a resource to faculty in this endeavor.

-The best way to provide e-text to your students is to offer them the readings as searchable PDFs, accessible websites, or accessible Word documents.
-Julia Morog, in Campus Technology Services, offers workshops on how to do this.
+Brightspace at SUNY Cortland includes Read Speaker, a read aloud toolbar for students to listen to quizzes and documents.
+Read Speaker will not work well (or at all) with inaccessible PDFs, however.
+The best way to provide accessible documents to your students is to offer readings as searchable PDFs, accessible websites, or accessible Word documents.
+Julia Morog, the Campus Technology Trainer, offers workshops and one-on-one trainings on this.
 Here are some tips on how to get started on your own.

 Microsoft Office Documents